 For example, short courses in Design will teach you to explore various methods to build a high-quality product that is aesthetic, and help you master techniques for the graphic representation of spaces and surfaces, product design, and design research.
 So, while you do your Fashion-related degree, you can mix it with Design courses such as those offered by:

 - University of the Arts London, in the UK

 - European Cultural Academy, in Italy

-Start meeting people in the industry as early as possible, preferably while you are still a Fashion Design student.
+You should start meeting people in the fashion industry as early as possible, preferably while you are still a Fashion Design student.
 Keep your eyes open for paid or unpaid internships.
 It’s much easier to land a job on a recommendation than trying to convince others that you have what it takes.

-Most people can’t do everything.
-That’s why you’ll have to decide what branch of fashion most speaks to you.
+Also, keep in mind that you can’t do everything.
+That’s why you’ll have to decide what branch of fashion attracts you more.
 Figure out if you prefer men, women or children fashion designing, sportswear design, accessories design or you lean more towards the business side of fashion.
 Here are some of the most popular jobs Fashion graduates go for, apart from that of a designer:

-Fashion may be art, but it's also a business.
+While Fashion may be art, it is also a business.
 Most famous fashion designers admit they needed to learn business skills to succeed.
-In order to further advance your career, you should consider a Master's degree in Business and Management.
-It will help you understand how to run a successful business and you'll discover ways to promote your brand and make it stand out.
+In order to further advance your career, you should consider a Master’s degree in Business and Management.
+It will help you understand how to run a successful business, and you’ll discover ways to promote your brand and make it stand out.